AWS CloudFormation

 • collects security data from across AWS accounts, services, and supported third-party partner products and helps analyze the security trends and identify the highest priority security issues.

-• is Regional and only receives and processes findings from the Region where the Security Hub is enabled.
-However, it supports cross-region aggregation of findings via the designation of an aggregator region.
+• is Regional and only receives and processes findings from the Region where it is enabled.
+However, it supports cross-Region aggregation of findings, resources, and trends from multiple AWS Regions into a single home Region.

 • must be enabled in each region to view findings in that region.

-• automatically runs continuous, account-level configuration and security checks based on AWS best practices and industry standards which include
+• Security Hub CSPM automatically runs continuous, account-level configuration and security checks based on AWS best practices and industry standards which include

 • Payment Card Industry Data Security Standard (PCI DSS)